Linouth/zig-VectorNotes/README.md

 - [ ] Extract NanoVG wrapper into a separate library
 - [ ] Proper memory error handling...
 (Get rid of `catch unreachable`)
 - [ ] Squash memory leaks
+- [ ] Minimal UI
+- [ ] Better bounds calc for bezier paths
+- [ ] Path interface or something to support different types of paths.
+Bezier, Rect, circle/ellipse, line segments.
+All with a `bounds`, `draw` and `eval` function.

 ### Bugs